e-perl-NOAA/SAC-docker/README.md

   ```
 - Open up your preferred browser and type in http://localhost:8787 **OR** go to *Ports* in the container (Docker or Codespaces) and there is a globe icon ( :globe_with_meridians: ) that you can click on (you may have to hover over a portion of where the port is displayed to see the icon) and it will bring up the port in a browser.
 - Enter the Username (`rstudio` unless configured otherwise by including `-e USERNAME=username` in the `docker run` command) and the Password (the password you set up in the `docker run` command, in this case, its `a`).

+**Without saving the work you did some way, either by committing to a GitHub repository or downloading the files, anything that you did will disappear**

+service sac-docker restart
+### Copying files to codespace
+docker cp 135950565ad8:/geeksforgeeks.txt ~/Desktop/geeksforgeeks.txt
+docker cp 135950565ad8:./* ~/Desktop/folder

 ### Usage with Mounting Files and .gitconfig file
 #### Cloning Example Files to Mount